osedoe/CodeWarsChallenges/src/_TV-Remote/readme.md

 ## Task

-How many button presses on my remote are requireds to type a given `word`?
+How many button presses on my remote are required to type a given `word`?

 _Notes:_